Mary G. Bryan

-Mary Givens Bryan (September 3, 1910 – July 28, 1964) was an American archivist and the director of the Georgia Department of Archives and History.
+Mary Eugenia Givens Bryan (September 3, 1910 – July 28, 1964) was an American archivist and the director of the Georgia Department of Archives and History from 1951 to 1964.
+She was president of the Society of American Archivists from 1959 to 1960.

+Early life and education

+Bryan was born in La Grange, Georgia in 1910, the daughter of Young Clyde Givens and Janie Lou Cox Givens.
+She was raised in Decatur, outside of Atlanta.
+She attended Mount de Sales Academy, Emory University and the Women's College of Georgia.
+She earned diplomas in archival administration and records management from American University in the 1950s.

+Career

-Bryan was born in La Grange, Georgia in 1910, and raised in Decatur outside of Atlanta.
-She attended Emory University and the Women's College of Georgia before joining the staff of the Department of Archives and History, where she worked her way from the position of clerk to director and state archivist over the course of a thirty-year career.
-During her tenure as director she advocated for the construction of a state archives building, which was completed a year after her death in October 1965.
+Bryan joined the staff of the Department of Archives and History in 1934, She worked her way from the position of clerk to director and state archivist over the course of a thirty-year career.
+During her tenure as director she worked towards preserving records on microfiche to save space, and advocated for the construction of a state archives building, She spoke to community groups throughout the state and on radio and television programs about the need for modern facilities to house the state's historical records.
+She sometimes brought along papers from the archives that had been damaged by water leaks and squirrels, to demonstrate the current unsuitable conditions.
+The new state archives building was completed a year after her death in October 1965.

-Bryan was an active member of the Society of American Archivists, serving as a member of Council (1957–1958) and as president of the organization (1959–1960).
+Bryan was an active member of the Society of American Archivists, serving as a member of Council from 1957 to 1958, and as president of the organization from 1959 to 1960.
+She was a witness in the trial of Robert Bradford Murphy, who was convicted of possessing documents stolen from the National Archives in 1964.

-In 2021 Bryan was added to the Georgia Women of Achievement hall of fame.